 - Key Risk Indicators ("KRI") are used to monitor the operational risk profile and alert the organization to impending problems in a timely fashion.
-They allow via our tool "dbScore" the monitoring of the bank's control culture and business environment and trigger risk mitigating actions.
-KRIs facilitate the forward looking management of operational risk based on early warning signals returned by the KRIs and as such an allocation of capital via the qualitative adjustment. - In the Group's bottom-up Self Assessment ("SA") process, which is conducted at least annually, areas with high risk potential are highlighted and risk mitigating measures to resolve issue are identified.
-In general, SAs are performed in the Group's tool "db-SAT".
-On a regular basis the Group conducts country risk workshops aiming to evaluate risks specific to countries and local legal entities the Group are operating in and takes appropriate risk mitigating actions. - In addition to internal and external loss information scenarios are utilized and actions are derived from them.
+They allow via DB Group's tool "dbScore" the monitoring of DB Group's control culture and business environment and trigger risk mitigating actions.
+KRIs facilitate the forward looking management of operational risk based on early warning signals returned by the KRIs and as such an allocation of capital via the qualitative adjustment. - In the DB Group's bottom-up Self Assessment ("SA") process, which is conducted at least annually, areas with high risk potential are highlighted and risk mitigating measures to resolve issue are identified.
+In general, SAs are performed in the DB Group's tool "db-SAT".
+On a regular basis DB Group conducts country risk workshops aiming to evaluate risks specific to countries and local legal entities and takes appropriate risk mitigating actions. - In addition, internal and external loss information scenarios are utilized for scenario analysis and actions are derived from them.
 The set of scenarios consists of relevant external scenarios provided by a public database and internal scenarios.
-The latter are derived to achieve full coverage of the risks. - Regular operational risk profile reports at DB Group level for our business divisions, the countries we are operating in and our infrastructure functions are reviewed and discussed with the department's senior management.
-The regular performance of the risk profile reviews enables us to early detect changes to the units risk profile as well as risk concentrations across the Group and to take corrective actions. - The Group assesses the impact of changes to the Group's risk profile as a result of new products, outsourcings, strategic initiatives and acquisitions and divestments. - Once operational risks are identified, mitigation is required following the "as low as reasonably practicable (ALARP)" principle by balancing the cost of mitigation with the benefits thereof and formally accepting the residual risk.
-Risks which contravene applicable national or international regulations and legislation cannot be accepted; once identified, such risks must always be mitigated. - Within the DB Group's tracking tool "db-Track" DB Group monitors risk mitigating measures identified via these techniques for resolution.
-Higher than important residual operational risks need to be accepted by the Operational Risk Management Committee. - The Group performs top risk analysis in which the results of the aforementioned activities are considered.
+The latter are derived to achieve full coverage of the risks. - Regular operational risk profile reports for the DB Group's business divisions, countries that DB Group is operating in and infrastructure functions are reviewed and discussed with the department's senior management.
+The regular performance of the risk profile reviews enables DB Group to early detect changes to the units risk profile as well as risk concentrations across DB Group and to take corrective actions. - DB Group assesses the impact of changes to the DB Group's risk profile as a result of new products, outsourcings, strategic initiatives and acquisitions and divestments. - Once operational risks are identified, mitigation is required following the "as low as reasonably practicable (ALARP)" principle by balancing the cost of mitigation with the benefits thereof and formally accepting the residual risk.
+Risks which contravene applicable national or international regulations and legislation cannot be accepted; once identified, such risks must always be mitigated. - Higher than important residual operational risks need to be accepted by the DB Group's Operational Risk Management Committee. - The DB Group performs top risk analysis in which the results of the aforementioned activities are considered.
 The top risk analysis mainly contribute into the annual operational risk management strategy and planning process.
-Besides the operational risk management strategic and tactical planning the Group defines capital and expected loss targets which are monitored on a regular basis within the quarterly forecasting process. - A standardised quality assurance process is applied to quality review risk management decisions and model inputs.
+Besides the operational risk management strategic and tactical planning the DB Group defines capital and expected loss targets which are monitored on a regular basis within the quarterly forecasting process. - A standardised quality assurance process is applied to quality review risk management decisions and model inputs.